spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

 14. Pick a cluster profile for your cluster.
 Click on **Next**.

-15. The following screens will display all the layers of your cluster profile.
-You need to add your addon profile to this cluster profile.
+15. The next screen displays all the layers of your cluster profile.
+You need to apply your add-on profile to this cluster profile.
 Click on the **+** button above all the cluster profile layers.
-A side drawer will appear.

-16. Select the addon profile you created earlier.
-By selecting the addon profile, you will ensure the Prometheus agent is installed with the correct configuration.
+16. Select the add-on profile you created earlier.
+Selecting the add-on profile ensures the Prometheus agent is installed with the correct configuration.
 Click on **Next** to proceed.

 17. Complete the remainder of the cluster creation process.